 Segmenting your audience can help personalize the experience with your brand.
 This is especially true for marketing messages such as emails.

-Segmenting is the process of dividing your audience based on certain demographics or behavioral traits.
-For example, if you’re an eCommerce business that sells dorm room furniture, you have several audiences: College students, parents and potentially the schools themselves.
-How you market and engage with each of those audiences should be different, so your list must be segmented.
+Segmenting is dividing your audience based on certain demographics or behavioral traits.
+For example, if you’re an eCommerce business that sells dorm room furniture, you have several audiences: College students, parents, and potentially the schools themselves.
+How you market and engage with each audience should be different, so your list must be segmented.

 3. 1:1 Personalization Based on a Customer Profile